MIO: A Foundation Model on Multimodal Tokens: Related Works

-However, these models face specific limitations.
-DreamLLM (CICI, ~\cite{dreamllm}) and CIDO models suffer from inconsistencies between input and output forms for multimodal data, making it difficult for them to natively support the generation of interleaved multimodal sequences where an image functions in a coupled way as both input and output.
-Emu2 (CICO, ~\cite{sun2023generative}) struggles with the challenges of the mean square error (MSE) loss used for training continuous output representations, as well as with the uni-modal assumption of the Gaussian distribution in the MSE loss.
-Transfusion (AR + Diff, ~\cite{transfusion}) applies noise to images from the input side to support multimodal generation with diffusion modeling, and relies on VAE~\citep{kingma2013autoencoding} features rather than CLIP~\citep{radford2021clip} features for denoising, which largely trade off the multimodal understanding abilities.
+However, these models have limitations.
+DreamLLM (CICO, ~\cite{dreamllm}) and CIDO models suffer from inconsistencies between input and output forms for multimodal data, making it hard to generate interleaved multimodal sequences where an image functions in a coupled way as both input and output.
+Emu2 (CICO, ~\cite{sun2023generative}) faces challenges with MSE loss for training continuous outputs, as well as with the uni-modal assumption of the Gaussian distribution in the MSE loss.
+Transfusion (AR + Diff, ~\cite{transfusion}) applies noise to images from the input side to support multimodal generation with diffusion modeling, and relies on VAE~\citep{kingma2013autoencoding} rather than CLIP~\citep{radford2021clip} features for denoising, which largely trade off the multimodal understanding abilities.
 To mitigate these issues, we adopt the DIDO approach.
 A comprehensive comparison of our models with other any-to-any MM-LLMs is presented in Table \ref{tab:model-comparison}.